DIY: Rendering Fat at Home

 We won't argue about the truth behind “sustainability” in this article.
 We're just going to talk about how you can keep healthy fats in your diet despite the increased industrial demand for beef, pig, and chicken fat driving up prices.
 As animal fats are increasingly used by industry, cheaper oils will probably be substituted in many foods.
 Because of the increased demand, these cheaper oils will probably become less cheap, as well.

 However, you may be throwing away usable fat without really thinking about it.
-And you might think of that jar of canola oil or stick of vegetable shortening as something irreplaceable without industrial equipment, but that’s not the case.
-You can make most of your household’s fat with no fancier equipment than knives and a crockpot.
+You might think of that jar of canola oil or stick of vegetable shortening as something irreplaceable without industrial equipment, but that's not the case.
+You can make most of your household's fat with no fancier equipment than knives and a crockpot.

 Where to Obtain Fat